cpt8c8/OO-Language-Comparison/README.md

 #### Backing variables?
 ##### Kotlin
 In Kotlin you have backing fields, which help you refer to the property inside the getter and setter methods.
-You must use them becuase using the property directly inside the getter or setter causes a recursive call which will generate a StackOverflowError.
+You must use them because using the property directly inside the getter or setter causes a recursive call which will generate a StackOverflowError.
 The Kotlin code in the getters and setters example has these in use (the fields have been named "field" for ease of identification).
 ##### Python
-In python, backing variables are usually denoted by an underscore preceding the variable name(\_varibalename)
+In python, backing variables are usually denoted by an underscore preceding the variable name(\_variablename)

 #### Computed properties?
 ##### Kotlin